Data-driven Decision Making

 The City University of New York follows a performance management process (PMP) that links planning and goal setting by the University and its colleges and professional schools, measures annual progress towards key goals, and recognizes excellent performance.
 At the end of each academic year, each college’s progress on university and college goals is assessed, and strengths and ongoing challenges are identified.
 The Chancellor meets with each college president or dean annually to review institutional performance, recognize successful performance, and identify future priorities.
 College presidents and deans then lead their respective campus communities to advance the University and college goals.
 The PMP Data Book shows trends in performance indicators for the most recent academic year as well as earlier years.

 Annual PMP reports are published by the CUNY Office of Institutional Research.

-The most recent (August 2020) CUNY Performance Management Process (PMP) data book is found here and an interactive version using Tableau data explorer is found here.
+The most recent (August 2020) CUNY Performance Management Process (PMP) data book is found here.

 Baruch College Office of Institutional Research

 The Baruch College Office of Institutional Research is the office responsible for official college data that gets reported to the U.S. Department of Education.
 OIR partners with departments across the College, and maintains the following tools.